MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 Advice is contextually good, but change the context and the advice could be bad.

-Dictionary defition of pattern
+Dictionary definition of pattern
-- A regular form or sequence discernable in the way in which something happens or is done
+- A regular form or sequence discernible in the way in which something happens or is done
 - An example for others to follow

 > It turns out words matter, in software we use a bunch of words but we are fairly rubbish in using them.

-#### Single Responsibility
+### Single Responsibility

 Robert C Martin described this concept being based on the principle of cohesion, as described by Tom Demarco in his book **Structured Analysis and System Specification**.